-At some point during experience design, the experience creator has a need which can't be met by the physics engine alone, such as "The stairs should light up when a player walks on them" or "a firework is set off every few seconds."
-At this point they will discover the script editor, seen in Fig. 1(b).
+At some point during experience design, the experience creator has a need that can't be met by the physics engine alone, such as "the stairs should light up when a player walks on them" or "a firework is set off every few seconds."
+At this point, they will discover the script editor, seen in Fig. 1(b).

 This onboarding experience is different from many initial exposures to programming, in that by the time the user first opens the script editor, they have already built much of their creation, and have a very specific concrete aim.
-As such, Luau must allow users to perform a specific task with a minimum of "boilerplate" code.
+As such, Luau must allow users to perform a specific task with as much help as possible from tools.